Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - WireGuard multihop for layered routing

-- IPv6 leak protection, DNS leak protection built-in
+- IPv6 and DNS leak protection

 - Mullvad Browser available (built with Tor Project)